Project site: https://imaginingfuture.unc.edu/

-I created a site-specific public art project at the Center for the Study of the American South, on view beginning in August 2020.
+I created a site-specific public art project at the Center for the Study of the American South, on view beginning in August 2020 and on display through 2021.
 My project intervenes throughout CSAS’ location in a historic home on the campus of the University of North Carolina at Chapel Hill.
-The installation encompasses sculptures that evoke the historic fire screens found in house museums from the antebellum era in the United States, as well as a wallpaper display that depicts an illusory excavation into the walls of the building.
+The installation encompasses sculptures that evoke the historic fire screens found in house museums from the 19th century in the United States, as well as a wallpaper display that depicts an illusory excavation into the walls of the building.

-CSAS’ offices are located in a renovated building that is the former home of Cornelia Phillips Spencer.
+CSAS’ offices are located in a renovated building, the Love House, that is the former home of Cornelia Phillips Spencer.
 Spencer is a well-known figure on UNC’s campus.
-She was a White woman who was active as an author and historian in the mid-to-late 19th century in Chapel Hill.
-Her copious writings evince White supremacist and patriarchal beliefs.
-Her influence on the university was intertwined with her political activism that advanced Lost Cause Confederate mythology in the postbellum era.
-Her segregationist beliefs initially helped close the university for a period.
+She was a white woman who was active as an author and historian in the mid-to-late 19th century in Chapel Hill.
+Her copious writings evince white supremacist and patriarchal beliefs.
+Her influence on the university was intertwined with her political activism that advanced Lost Cause Confederate mythology during and after the Civil War.
 Her impact has had a strong presence on campus in the 20th century, with a campus dorm and special award named for her.
 Her legacy has also been questioned on campus, most notably by students, faculty and staff in the early 21st century.

 The texts, rendered to appear as embroidered embellishments, are culled from Spencer’s letters, newspaper columns, and books published during her lifetime.
 The five themes that the fire screens present in painted text are:

-3/ Spencer’s role in helping close UNC during the radical Reconstruction era’s attempts to racially desegregate education, then avenging to re-open the college for education to only elite White men (“North Carolina never at any time makes pretensions, but she can always protect her own dignity”);
+3/ Spencer’s role in helping close UNC during the Reconstruction era to maintain racial segregation, then avenging to re-open the college for education to only elite white men (“North Carolina never at any time makes pretensions, but she can always protect her own dignity”);

 4/ Spencer’s fundraising efforts to supply the newly reopened university with subscription monies and educational instruments, connecting this effort with the sacrifices made for women by men during the Civil War, and to the ‘pious duty’ of Confederate women laying wreathes on the graves of the ‘young heroes’ (“The women of the South owe much to the men of the South, and no women have ever been able to boast of truer or more gallant defenders than the women of North Carolina.”);